slac-lcls/lcls2/ami/README.md

 * plot of A vs. B (scatter plots)
 * stripcharts/scans
 * feedback of data from the collector to the worker
+* test speed of multiple exec's of compiled code

 4/6/18